carlubian/megnir/README.md

 * Run as a Docker container.
 * Put a series of files and directories in zip files.
 * Upload those zip files to an Azure Datalake.
-* Set a cron job inside the Docker to run every week.
+* Be launched periodically via cron in the host machine.

 ## What is out of scope for this program?